 Where CBD tinctures once ruled, there are now more ways to take CBD than ever before.
 Edibles are one popular option, with CBD-infused drink options increasing every day.

-Experts believe that the CBD beverage market alone could be around $260 million by 2022, leading to increased interest (and production) of water soluble CBD.
+Experts believe that the CBD beverage market alone could be around $260 million by 2022, leading to increased interest (and production) of water- soluble CBD.

 Never heard of it?
 No problem.

-We’re here to offer everything you need and might want to know about water soluble CBD, as well as how it might benefit you personally.
+We’re here to offer everything you need and might want to know about water -soluble CBD, as well as how it might benefit you personally.

-Water soluble CBD, THC, and other cannabinoids could just change the cannabis industry completely.
+Water -soluble CBD, THC, and other cannabinoids could just change the cannabis industry completely.
 Let’s look at why.

-What is Water Soluble CBD?
+What is Water-Soluble CBD?

 You’ve likely heard the expression that “oil and water don’t mix.”

-CBD oil is no exception, which is something that’s led to the development of a water soluble CBD option.
+CBD oil is no exception, which is something that’s led to the development of a water-soluble CBD option.

 CBD tinctures are popular because they work so quickly and effectively.
-Simply hold the CBD oil under your tongue for 1-3 minutes, and it is absorbed by the mucous membranes of the mouth, where it then makes its way into the bloodstream.
+Simply hold the CBD oil under your tongue (sublingually) for 1-3 minutes, and it is absorbed by the mucous membranes of the mouth, where it then makes its way into the bloodstream.

 Bioavailability is defined as: “the degree and rate of which a substance (such as a drug) is absorbed into a living system or is made available at the site of interaction.”

 Research shows that in cases of oral administration (as in swallowing CBD oils, CBD gelcaps, CBD-infused drinks and edibles), the bioavailability of CBD could be as little as 4%, meaning that up to 96% of the CBD you initially took ends up being flushed from the body without offering any effect at all.1 This is one reason it is recommended that you keep a dose of CBD oil under the tongue to get the most of every drop—the mucus tissue under the tongue allows for greater absorption and greater bioavailability.1

 Water- soluble CBD ensures that your body is absorbing as much of the non-psychoactive cannabinoid as possible.

-How is Water Soluble CBD Made?
+How is Water- Soluble CBD Made?

 In simple terms, nanotechnology uses soundwaves that break down CBD clusters into micro-sized particles.
 These particles are smaller than 100 nanometers.
 How small exactly is a nanometer?
 It’s one-billionth of a meter, which is one-millionth of a millimeter, which is just about the size of the diameter of the lead in a wooden pencil.

-What are the Benefits of Water Soluble CBD?
+What are the Benefits of Water- Soluble CBD?